telstra/open-kilda/services/src/atdd-staging/README.md

 * ```target/surefire-reports``` - JUnit reports
 * ```target/site/jacoco``` - JaCoCo / coverage reports, which can be opened in any browser (```target/site/jacoco/index.html```).

+## Importing the project into IDE

+Lombok

+We use this tool to remove redundant boilerplate code you often find in data classes such as getters, setters, all args constructors, etc.

+To use, go to Android Studio -> Preferences -> Plugins -> Browse repositories... -> Search Lombok Plugin -> Install Plugin More on Lombok